sunpy/ndcube/docs/explaining_ndcube/coordinates.rst

         (7199.90861634, 2699.58313412), (7200.18274766, 4499.1606028 ),
         (7200.45692072, 6298.32719784)]]>)

-Working with Raw Coordinates
+Working with raw coordinates
 ----------------------------

 If users would prefer not to deal with high level coordinate objects, they can elect to use `ndcube.NDCube.axis_world_coords_values`.
-The API for this method is the same as `~ndcube.NDCube.axis_world_coords`.
+The API for this method is the same as :meth:`~ndcube.NDCube.axis_world_coords`.
 The only difference is that a `~collections.namedtuple` of `~astropy.units.Quantity` objects are returned, one for each physical type requested.
 In the above case this means that there would be separate `~astropy.units.Quantity` objects for latitude and longitude, but they would both have the same 2-D shape.
 The `~astropy.units.Quantity` objects are returned in world order and correspond to the physical types in the `astropy.wcs.WCS.world_axis_physical_types`.